aws-samples/amazon-ecs-fullstack-app-terraform/README.md

 terraform apply -var aws_profile="your-profile" -var aws_region="your-region" -var environment_name="your-env" -var github_token="your-personal-token" -var repository_name="your-github-repository" -var repository_owner="the-github-repository-owner"
 ```

-**6.** Once Terraform finishes the deployment open the AWS Management Console and go to the AWS CodePipeline service.
+**6.** Once Terraform finishes the deployment, open the AWS Management Console and go to the AWS CodePipeline service.
 You will see that the pipeline, which was created by this Terraform code, is in progress.
-Add some files and Dynamodb items as mentioned [here](#client-considerations-due-to-demo-proposals).
+Add some files and DynamoDB items as mentioned [here](#client-considerations-due-to-demo-proposals).
 Once the pipeline finished successfully and the before assets were added, go back to the console where Terraform was executed, copy the *application_url* value from the output and open it in a browser.

-**7.** In order to access the also implemented Swagger endpoint copy the *swagger_endpoint* value from the Terraform output and open it in a browser.
+**7.** In order to access the also implemented Swagger endpoint, copy the *swagger_endpoint* value from the Terraform output and open it in a browser.

 ## Autoscaling test